gastonstat/discussion-netiquette/README.md

 ### Post a screenshot of any resource referenced.

 Your question should be self-contained.
-The GSIs (and other responders) should not have to scan through PDFs to even figure out what the question is.
+The teaching staff (and other responders) should not have to scan through PDFs to even figure out what the question is.
 Ask yourself: am I referring to some lecture /HW solution/discussion solution/etc?

 If the answer is yes, post a screenshot of the relevant part.
 This can include your handwritten notes from the relevant lecture.